-4. DIVIDEND
+3. DIVIDEND

-Your Directors recommend a Dividend of Rs.
-1.50 per equity share aggregating to Rs.
-409.26 Lacs (approx.) to the Equity shareholders of your Company for the Financial Year 2020-21.
+The Board of Directors of the Company recommend a Dividend of Rs.1.50 per equity share aggregating to Rs.
+409.26 Lacs (approx.) to the Equity shareholders of the Company for the Financial Year 2021-22.

 Pursuant to the Finance Act, 2020 read with the Income-tax Act, 1961, the dividend paid or distributed by a company shall be taxable in the hands of the shareholders w.e.f.
 April 1, 2020.
-Accordingly, in compliance with the said provisions, your Company shall make the payment of dividend after necessary deduction of tax at source at the prescribed rates.
+Accordingly, in compliance with the said provisions, the Company shall make the payment of dividend after necessary deduction of tax at source at the prescribed rates.
 For the prescribed rates for various categories, the shareholders are requested to refer to the Finance Act, 2020 and amendments thereof.

-5. RESERVES
+4. RESERVES

-The Board in its meeting held on 11th June, 2021, proposes to carry an amount of Rs.
-1620.75 Lacs to Statutory Reserve as per the existing provisions of the Companies Act, 2013 and Rules there under read with the Reserve Bank of India Guidelines as applicable to the Company.
+The Board in its meeting held on 28th May, 2022, proposed to carry an amount of Rs.1759.69 Lacs to Statutory Reserve as per the existing provisions of the Companies Act, 2013 and Rules there under read with the Reserve Bank of India Guidelines as applicable to the Company.

-6. SHARE CAPITAL
+5. SHARE CAPITAL

 During the year under review, the Authorized Share Capital of the Company stands at Rs.
-51,00,00,000/- (Rupees Fifty-One Crores Only) divided into 5,10,00,000 (Five Crores Ten Lacs) Equity Shares of Rs.
-10/-.
-Issued, Subscribed and Paid-up Share Capital of the Company stands at Rs.
-27,28,42,110/- (Rupees Twenty Seven Crores Twenty Eight Lacs, Forty Two Thousand One Hundred Ten Only) divided into 2,72,84,211 (Two Crores Seventy Two Lacs Eighty Four Thousand Two Hundred Eleven only) Equity Shares of Rs.
-10/-
+51,00,00,000/- (Rupees Fifty One Crores Only) divided into 5,10,00,000 (Five Crores Ten Lacs) Equity Shares of Rs.
+10/- each and Issued, Subscribed and Paid-up Share Capital of the Company stands at Rs.
+27,28,42,110/- (Rupees Twenty Seven Crores Twenty Eight Lacs Forty Two Thousand One Hundred Ten Only) divided into 2,72,84,211 (Two Crores Seventy Two Lacs Eighty Four Thousand Two Hundred Eleven) Equity Shares of Rs.
+10/- each.

-During the year under review, your Company has neither issued and allotted any fresh equity shares nor has granted sweat equity as on 31st March, 2021.
+During the year under review, your Company has neither issued and allotted any fresh equity shares nor has granted sweat equity for the year ended 31st March, 2022.